This feature is available in RStudio 1.1 (1.1.383 or higher).

 - The full list of terminal-related RStudio commands and keyboard shortcuts is in Appendix B. Most terminal-related commands can be found on the Terminal dropdown menu in the terminal pane, and on the Tools->Terminal menu.

-Here's a terminal with the output of simple command output:
+Here's a terminal with the output of simple command:

 The visual appearance of the terminal is controlled via the Tools->Global Options->Appearance settings.